Multiorder topological superfluid phase transitions in a two-dimensional optical superlattice: Numerical results

-We emphasize that the crucial feature of the existed topological transitions relies on the intrinsic bulk-boundary correspondence, but in various ways.
-To extract the underlying properties of topological transition, we firstly plot the bulk gap $\Gamma$ and the Chern number $\mathcal{C}$ with respect to $\eta$ in FIG.\ref{fig-phase}(c) and (d).
-At weak interaction regime, the bulk gap closes and reopens at the transition between different topological phases, as shown in FIG.\ref{fig-phase}(c).
-This is consistent to the conventional physics picture, in which the topological transition occurs in accompany of the bulk gap closing as well as the changed Chern number.
-The topological transition is known of the first order, and obeys the ubiquitous bulk-edge correspondence.
-The existed edge states are topologically protected in FOTSF unless the bulk gap closes.
-However, at strong interaction regime, an exotic topological transition without gap closing processes from the trivial superfluid to SOTSF phases, during which the quadrupole moment $q_{xy}$ plays the role of the topological invariant as shown in FIG.\ref{fig-phase}(d).
-In order to capture the features of the SOTSF transition, we use the cylindrical geometry by imposing a periodic boundary condition in the $x$ direction.
-The quasi-particle spectrum $E_\nu$ is obtained by diagonalizing the BdG Hamiltonian in spatial space, shown in FIG.\ref{fig-edge-gap}(a)-(c).
-In the trivial phase, the system hosts gapped edge states that are not topological protected.
-By increasing $\eta$, the edge-state gap closes at the critical point and reopens when system evolves into the SOTSF phase.
-Therefore, the topological transition without bulk closing is of the second order, signaled by the edge-state gap.
+The feature of the existed topological transitions relies on the intrinsic bulk-boundary correspondence, but in various ways.
+To extract the underlying properties of topological transition, we plot the bulk gap $\Gamma$ and the Chern number $\mathcal{C}$ with respect to $\eta$.
+In FIG.\ref{fig-phase}(d), by changing $\eta$, the bulk gap closes and reopens at the transition between different topological phases.
+This is consistent with the conventional physics picture, in which the topological transition occurs in the company of the bulk gap closing as well as the changed Chern number.
+The topological transition is known of the first order, and obeys the unambiguous bulk-edge correspondence.
+The existing edge states are topologically protected in FOTSF unless the bulk gap closes.

+However in FIG.\ref{fig-phase}(e), by changing $U$, both $\Delta$ and $\Gamma$ increase monotonically, during which the unconventional topological transition without gap closing processes from the SOTSF to the trivial phase.
+To capture the features of the SOTSF transition, we use the cylindrical geometry by imposing a periodic boundary condition in the $x$ or $y$ direction.
+The quasiparticle spectrum $E_\nu$ is obtained by diagonalizing the BdG Hamiltonian in spatial space, shown in FIG.\ref{fig-corner-state}(a)-(c).
+By increasing $U$, in the cylindrical geometry along the $y$ direction, the edge-state gap closes at the critical point and reopens in the $x$ direction when system evolves into SOTSF.
+In the cylindrical geometry along the $x$ direction, the edge-state gap remains open.
+Therefore, the topological transition without bulk closing is of second order, as signaled by the edge-state gap.
 The second-order topological transition follows the edge-corner correspondence \cite{ezawa2020edgecorner} rather than the bulk-edge correspondence.
-In another words, the corners of the lattice plaquette play the role of boundaries while the edges are regarded as the bulk.
-SOTSF supports the MCMs with zero energy whose density distributions are fully localized in the four corners, as shown in FIG.\ref{fig-edge-gap}(d).
-The MCMs does not vanish without closing the edge-state gap.
+In other words, the corners of the lattice plaquette play the role of boundaries while the edges are regarded as the bulk.
+For this sake, the SOTSF phase is also known as being boundary obstructed \cite{tiwari2020chiral}.